 The most common way to design a vector quantizer is to generate a large set of source samples, a training database, and iteratively adjust ("train") an initial codebook, in order to decrease an estimate of the distortion, based on the training database.
-Among the large number of training algorithms that have been proposed, we mention [3],1 [4], [5, chs.
+Among the large number of training algorithms that have been proposed, we mention [3], [4], [5, chs.
 5 and 7], and [6].

-In this report, an alternative approach for vector quantizer design is studied: latticebased design.
+In this paper, an alternative approach for vector quantizer design is studied: lattice-based design.
 The general idea is to find a lattice with attractive properties and subsequently shape a subset thereof to the source.
-The focus of this report is on the lattice itself; truncation and modifications of lattices to suit various sources are discussed in section 1.4, and in the second part of this work [1].
+The focus of this paper is on the lattice itself; truncation and modifications of lattices to suit various sources are discussed in Section I-D.